JadsonLucena/Dialog.js/README.md

         persistent = false, // If true, the dialog does not close on the click outside or on the press of the Escape, Enter and Space textResolve = 'Ok',
         onClose = () => {},
-        onHelp = undefined // If set, a button will be exposed in the dialog and the click event will trigger the callback }: {
+        onHelp // If set, a button will be exposed in the dialog and the click event will trigger the callback }: {
         title?: string,
         mainStyle?: string,